American Sign Language: Syntax

+Sign language interpretation

+The American with Disabilities Act (ADA) requires public facilities to provide auxiliary aid such as sign language interpreters.
+Currently there is a database, the National Registry of Interpreters for the Deaf, to get qualified interpreters.
+Sign language interpreters are important for the Deaf and hard-of-hearing community to provide equal access to information in places that may not have written versions like concerts, education, and healthcare.

+Not many places have interpreters available on call, with a 50:1 ratio of Deaf or hard-of-hearing person to ASL interpreter.
+This creates barriers for the Deaf community when looking at the social model of disability.
+Professional certification can be hard to obtain, and public facilities do not have to provide accommodation if it affects the service or becomes a burden.

 Iconicity

 Common misconceptions are that signs are iconically self-explanatory, that they are a transparent imitation of what they mean, or even that they are pantomime.
 In fact, many signs bear no resemblance to their referent because they were originally arbitrary symbols, or their iconicity has been obscured over time.
 Even so, in ASL iconicity plays a significant role; a high percentage of signs resemble their referents in some way.
 That may be because the medium of sign, three-dimensional space, naturally allows more iconicity than oral language.

 In the era of the influential linguist Ferdinand de Saussure, it was assumed that the mapping between form and meaning in language must be completely arbitrary.
 Although onomatopoeia is a clear exception, since words like "choo-choo" bear clear resemblance to the sounds that they mimic, the Saussurean approach was to treat them as marginal exceptions.
 ASL, with its significant inventory of iconic signs, directly challenges that theory.

 Research on acquisition of pronouns in ASL has shown that children do not always take advantage of the iconic properties of signs when they interpret their meaning.
 It has been found that when children acquire the pronoun "you", the iconicity of the point (at the child) is often confused, being treated more like a name.
 That is a similar finding to research in oral languages on pronoun acquisition.
 It has also been found that iconicity of signs does not affect immediate memory and recall; less iconic signs are remembered just as well as highly-iconic signs.